wp-plugins/wp-spamshield/readme.txt

 10. Enhanced Comment Blacklist option.
 Instead of just sending comments to moderation as with WordPress's default Comment Blacklist functionality, with this turned on, anything that matches a string in the blacklist will be **completely blocked**.
 The Enhanced Comment Blacklist has some improvements over the default WordPress blacklist functionality, and adds a link in the comment & contact form notification emails that will let you blacklist a spammer's IP with one click.
 11. WP-SpamShield Whitelist option.
 Allows you to specify certain users who you want to let bypass the spam filters.
 12. This plugin is legal to use in Germany and the EU, and does not violate European privacy laws.
 It does not use any type of cloud-based service, spam data is not transmitted from your server to any other server, and all anti-spam processing happens directly on your website's server.
 13. A truly plug and play replacement and upgrade for WP-SpamFree.
-(A far more advanced fork of WP-SpamFree with dramatically improved page load speed, security, and spam blocking power, by its original author.)
+(This plugin is a far more advanced fork of WP-SpamFree with dramatically improved page load speed, security, and spam blocking power, by its original author.)
 It will import your old data from WP-SpamFree automatically upon installation and activation, and features you were using on your site previously such as contact forms and spam stats will continue to work without any changes to pages, posts, or theme.

 = Languages Available =